 Affiliated Faculty / Staff

-ROB EDELMAN is a Lecturer at the University at Albany, where he teaches courses in film history in the Art Department.
-He is a film commentator on WAMC (Northeast) Public Radio and a Contributing Editor of Leonard Maltin's Movie & Video Guide and several other Maltin publications.
+Rob Edelman is a Lecturer at the University at Albany, where he teaches courses in film history in the Art History Department.
+He is a film commentator on WAMC (Northeast) Public Radio and a Contributing Editor of Leonard Maltin's Movie Guide and several other Maltin publications.
 He is the author of Great Baseball Films and Baseball on the Web (which Amazon.com cited as a Top 10 Internet book), and the editor of Issues on Trial: Freedom of the Press.
-His film/television-related biographies include Matthau: A Life; Angela Lansbury: A Life on Stage and Screen; and Meet the Mertzes, a double biography of I Love Lucy's William Frawley and Vivian Vance-- all co-authored with Audrey Kupferberg), and his byline has appeared in many reference books and dozens of periodicals.
+His film/television-related biographies include Matthau: A Life; Angela Lansbury: A Life on Stage and Screen; and Meet the Mertzes, a double biography of I Love Lucy's William Frawley and Vivian Vance (all co-authored with Audrey Kupferberg), and his byline has appeared in many reference books and dozens of periodicals.
 He is a frequent contributor to Base Ball: A Journal of the Early Game, edited by John Thorn, the official historian of Major League Baseball; the author of an essay on early baseball films for the Kino International DVD Reel Baseball: Baseball Films from the Silent Era, 1899-1926; and is an interviewee on several documentaries on the director's cut DVD of The Natural.

-AUDREY KUPFERBERG is a Lecturer at the University at Albany, where she teaches courses in film history in the Art Department.
+Audrey Kupferberg is Director of Film Studies at the University at Albany, where she teaches courses in film history in the Art and Art History Department.
 She also is a film and video consultant, archivist, and appraiser, and has been Director of the Yale Film Study Center and Assistant Director of the National Center for Film and Video Preservation at the American Film Institute.
 With her husband, Rob Edelman, she has co-authored several books, including Matthau: A Life; Angela Lansbury: A Life on Stage and Screen; and Meet the Mertzes, a dual biography of Vivian Vance and William Frawley.